 Applications for Summer Camp Scholarships Now Accepted

-The Jewish Community Foundation is pleased to announce limited, need-based scholarships for Jewish children from Maricopa County to attend Jewish summer camp in the United States.
+The Jewish Community Foundation is pleased to announce limited, need-based scholarships for Jewish children in Maricopa County to attend Jewish summer camps in the United States.
 Scholarship requests should be “last resort” funds, supplementing financial aid provided by the camp, family, synagogue, and all other possible sources.
 Applicants must be in grades K-11 for the current school year.
-Priority is given for overnight camping.

 Completed scholarship applications must be received by the Jewish Community Foundation no later than March 1, 2018.
 The Foundation will notify applicants regarding scholarship decisions by April 11, 2018.